RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

 python >= 3.6
 ```
 ### 2. Custom Dataset
+(This description explains using custom datasets where each sample has a single class label.
+If you want to know how to
+use a dataset where a sample can have more than a single class label, read this anyways and then read `6.` below)

 To use any dataset, two conditions must be met.
 1) The video data must be supplied as RGB frames, each frame saved as an image file.
 Each video must have its own folder, in which the frames of
 that video lie.
 The frames of a video inside its folder must be named uniformly with consecutive indices such as `img_00001.jpg` ... `img_00120.jpg`, if there are 120 frames.